nodejs/node/doc/api/esm.md

 ```

 where the "." indicates loading the package without any subpath.
 Exports will
-always override any existing main for both CJS and ESM.
+always override any existing `"main"` value for both CommonJS and
+ES module packages.

 For packages with only a main entry point, an `"exports"` value of just
 a string is also supported: